dedpool-glitch/agpv-ai-consultant/docs/model_interface.md

 This document defines how simulation models should connect to the AgPV AI consultant.

-The project currently supports PVMAPS, but the long-term goal is to support additional models such as SIMPLE for crop yield.
+The project currently supports PVMAPS, but the long-term goal is to support additional models such as a quick ML solar-yield estimator and SIMPLE for crop yield.
 The code should therefore treat PVMAPS as the first model module, not as the only possible model.

 ## Core Idea